-- Students are guaranteed the right to inspect and review their education records, and the right to request amendment of records they believe to be inaccurate or misleading.
-OTC also guarantees that a student's written consent will be obtained prior to releasing personally identifiable information from education records, other than basic directory information. - Basic directory information is not required by law to be restricted; however, the College does not release this information except for evidently valid reasons.
-Directory information means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to, (1) student's name; (2) mailing address; (3) major field of study; (4) academic classification (freshman, sophomore and enrollment status-part-time or full-time); (5) participation in recognized activities, including photographs of sponsored activities; (6) dates of attendance (including matriculation and withdrawal dates); (7) degrees, certificates and awards received, including academic honors.
-Departmental honors and membership in honor societies; and (8) inclusion of an individual in a group photo.
-Further, OTC may release lists of students who qualify for academic honors, as well as lists of graduates to newspapers which cover the permanent address of record. - Any student who wishes to restrict the release of his/her directory information must file written notification to this effect with the Office of the Registrar. - 4.
-Certain exceptions to this policy exist when the disclosure of information from an education record is disclosed to school officials with legitimate educational interest, to other schools to which a student is transferring, to specified officials for audit or evaluation purposes, to appropriate parties in connection with financial aid to a student, to organizations conducting certain studies for or on behalf of the school, to accrediting organizations, to comply with a judicial order or lawfully issued subpoena, to appropriate officials in cases of health and safety emergencies, or in other circumstances allowed by FERPA.
+- Students are guaranteed the right to inspect and review their education records.
+A student should submit a written request to OTC's Registrar that identifies the record the student wishes to inspect or review.
+The Registrar will make arrangements for access to the record and notify the student of the time and location where the record may be inspected within 45 days of receiving the request. - 2.
+Students have the right to seek amendment of education records that they believe to be inaccurate or misleading.
+A student should submit a written request to OTC's Registrar that identifies the part of the record the student wishes to have changed, and the reason the student believes the record is inaccurate or misleading.
+If the request is not granted the student has a right to a hearing regarding the request for amendment. - Students are guaranteed the right have some control over the disclosure of information from their education records.
+Personally identifiable information contained in the student's education records is not released, except to the extent that FERPA authorizes disclosure without consent. - 4.
+Basic directory information is identified by OTC and made available upon request.
+Directory information is information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+It includes, (1) student's name; (2) mailing address; (3) major field of study; (4) academic classification (freshman, sophomore and enrollment status- part-time or full-time); (5) participation in recognized activities, including photographs of sponsored activities; (6) dates of attendance (including matriculation and withdrawal dates); (7) degrees, certificates and awards received, including academic honors, departmental honors and membership in honor societies; and (8) inclusion of an individual in a group photo.
+Further, OTC may release lists of students who qualify for academic honors, as well as lists of graduates to newspapers which cover the permanent address of record.

-- 5. Upon written request to the College registrar, students may inspect information in their education record and will be given the opportunity to request amendment of any records they consider inaccurate or misleading.
-If necessary, college regulations and procedures provide for a hearing process. - Students have the right to file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+- 5. Any student who wishes to restrict the release of his/her directory information must file written notification to this effect with the Office of the Registrar. - 6.
+Certain exception to the release of information exist when the disclosure of information from an education record is disclosed to school officials with legitimate educational interest, to other schools to which a student is transferring, to specified officials for audit or evaluation purposes, to appropriate parties in connection with financial aid to a student, to organizations conducting certain studies for or on behalf of the school, to accrediting organizations, to comply with a judicial order or lawfully issued subpoena, to appropriate officials in cases of health and safety emergencies, or in other circumstances allowed by FERPA. - Students have the right to file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920 which handles FERPA complaints.
-For additional information contact the Registrar's office, registrar@otc.edu, or (417) 447-6915.
+For additional information contact the OTC Registrar's office at registrar@otc.edu.